JodyLeSage/AreYouTheOne/index.md

 ways to select 8 couples.
 To make communicating easier, I will be calling each set of 8 couples a solution.
 The purpose of this project is to select and apply a mathematical model to this problem in order minimize the set of possible solutions.

 ## The Truth Booth
 The results from the Truth Booth are extremely valuable in minimizing the space of potential solutions.
-Each perfect match revealed in the Truth Booth eliminates
+Each perfect match revealed in the Truth Booth leaves
 {% raw %}
   $$\dfrac{(16 - 2p)!}{(8-p)!\times2^{(8-p)}}$$
 {% endraw %}